 – PMRF for Promoting research in cutting-edge technology & science areas

-– PMRF For Promoting research with focus on national priorities
+– PMRF For Promoting research with a focus on national priorities

 B.Des. admitted through JEE/UCEED and 4-year BS or B.Sc students of IISc, IITs, or IISERs admitted through JEE, KVPY, and SCB are also eligible.

 Q. I completed my B.Tech. degree three years ago from an NIT/IIT.
 Am I eligible to apply for PMRF?

 Yes.
 Those who are awarded a degree in the past five years (i.e. graduated during or after 2014) are eligible to apply for PMRF 2018.
 Each application will be treated as a fresh application.